Cum ex Apostolatus Officio History and Status

 Pope and the Council, written under the pen-name Janus, Döllinger attempted

-to demonstrate the tyrannical and unjust character of Cum Ex Apostolatus.
+to demonstrate the unjust character of Cum Ex Apostolatus.
 After listing a number of penal sanctions in

 the document, he wrote: